How to Spend 2 Days in Edinburgh: The Best Weekend Itinerary

 AirBnbs and private rental properties are also plentiful throughout the entire city!
 But no matter which type of accommodation you choose, be sure to book far in advance - the best options book up quickly.

-I’ve stayed in many different hotels while traveling in Edinburgh, but these three are my personal favorites:
+I’ve stayed in many different hotels while traveling in Edinburgh, but these 3 are my personal favorites:

 Looking for more hotels?
 Read next: